Skip to main content

 Good vs bad scores

 Credit scores go from 300 to 850.
-These numbers can feel a bit like Fahrenheit: you probably don't have an intuition for the numbers yet.
-Here's a quick overview of who's typically in each band.
+These numbers can feel a bit like Fahrenheit vs Celsius: you probably don't have an intuition for the numbers yet.
+Here's a quick overview of who's typically in each range.

 300579 (Poor)